Astra 600: Design

 Modeled off the Astra 400, the Astra 600 had a similar design and internal mechanism to its predecessor.
-The Model 600 had a hammerless design and fired with an unlocked breech, blowback mechanism.
+The Model 600 had an internal hammer and fired with an unlocked breech, blowback mechanism.
 It had an unusually strong recoil spring that caused a stiff trigger pull.
 The strong spring could make it difficult for individuals with weak hands to retract the slide making disassembly and cleaning difficult.
 Around fifteen pistols were manufactured to fire .32 ACP.

 Markings

 The Astra 600s that were sold to the German military during World War II are commonly referred to as "first contract" Astra 600s.
 They can be identified by a Waffenamt stamping on the right rear grip.
 The colloquially known "second contract" pistols were the batch sold to West Germany and can be identified by having a serial number 31,350 and above.
 Pistols sold to the Portuguese Navy were marked with the abbreviation "MRP" on the upper left part of the slide.